pinecoders/pinecoders.github.io/resources/README.md

 [ProfitView](https://wiki.profitview.app/home): Google Chrome extension that receives TV alerts and relays orders to crypto exchanges.
 Among PineCoders, has the reputation of being better than AutoView.

+[Tickerly](https://tickerly.net/) can receive TV strategy alerts and execute them on major crypto and forex exchanges.
+Built for low latency and to give full control of the order execution to the strategy script.

 [TradersPost](https://traderspost.io/) can receive TradingView alerts via webhook and send buy/sell orders to popular brokers like TDAmeritrade, TradeStation, Robinhood, Alpaca and more.
 Currently supports US Equities and other asset classes coming in the future.

 [TradingView alerts to MT4/MT5](https://www.tradingconnector.com/) receives TV alerts and converts them into instant orders on MT4/MT5 in forex, indices and commodities markets.
 Latency is below 1 second.